ikopke23/Mandelbrot-and-Julia-Set-Generator/README.md

 javac JuliaSetGenerator.java will compile all the necessary code

+Command line arguments: x [int] y [int]
+    x = amount of pixels for the entire window, recommend it being a multiple of 800 y = amount of pixels for the entire window, recomment it being a multiple of 350

 Controls

 [i] - will zoom in on the Mandelbrot side focusing on the center of the window (left)<br />